International Peace Mission movement: 1914–1932: the proto-movement

-1930s: Peace Mission Movement Zenith
+1930s: movement zenith

 Press coverage and notoriety increased dramatically for the Peace Mission after the arrest for disturbing the peace ended in first conviction, then the death of the presiding judge and Father Divine's subsequent release.
 The impression that Justice Smith's death was an act of divine retribution was perpetuated by the press, which failed to report Smith's prior heart problems and implied the death to be more sudden and unexpected than it was.
 The New York based media frenzy following the death made this event and its repercussions the single most famous moment of Father Divine's life.
 Articles on Father Divine propelled his popularity.
 By December, his followers began renting buildings in New York City for Father Divine to speak in.
 Soon, he often had several engagements on a single night.

-By May 1932, Peace Mission meetings were regularly held at the Rockland and throughout New York and New Jersey.
-Father Divine had supporters in Washington state, California and throughout the world.
-In this period of expansions, several Peace Mission branch communes were opened in New York and New Jersey.
-It was during this time that Father Divine's followers finally named the movement: "the International Peace Mission movement".
+In May 1932, Peace Mission meetings were regularly held at the Rockland and throughout New York and New Jersey.
+Father Divine had many supporters in throughout the world, more specifically Washington State and California.
+During this period of expansions, several Peace Mission branch communes were opened in New York and New Jersey.
+In this period of time, Father Divine's followers finally named the movement: "the International Peace Mission movement".

-Father Divine moved to Harlem, New York, where he had accumulated significant following in the black community.
-Thus, Father Divine established a headquarters in Harlem, New York.
-Members, rather than Father Divine himself, held most deeds for the movement, but they contributed toward Father Divine's comfortable lifestyle.
-Purchasing several hotels, members could live and seek jobs inexpensively.
-The Peace Mission movement also opened several budget enterprises, including restaurants and clothing shops.
+Father Divine moved to Harlem, New York, and accumulated a significant following in the black community.
+Furthermore, Father Divine established a headquarters in Harlem, New York.
+The members of the movement held most deeds but they contributed toward Father Divine's comfortable lifestyle.
+As a result, purchasing several hotels, members could live and seek jobs inexpensively.
+Also, the Peace Mission movement opened several budget enterprises, such as restaurants and clothing shops.